Kheda Satyagraha of 1918: The struggle

 In 1918, the British authorities had increased the taxes of Kheda region by 23% while it was hit by Chappania famine and others leading to cholera and plague.
 Nadiad collector refused any aid from 'Anavari' system of taxes in spite of Sardar Patel and Mahatma's meetings.
-Initially started by Mohanlal Pandya and Shankarlal Parikh, the movement later gained the support of Gujarat Sabha and National Congress.
+Initially started by Mohanlal Pandya and Narhari Parikh, the movement later gained the support of Gujarat Sabha and National Congress.
 Patel and his colleagues organised a major tax revolt, and all the different ethnic and caste communities of (Kheda) rallied around it.
 The peasants of Kheda signed a petition calling for the tax for this year to be scrapped in wake of the famine.
 The government in Bombay rejected the charter.
 They warned that if the peasants did not pay, the lands and property would be confiscated and many are arrested.

 The tax with held, the government's collectors and inspectors sent in thugs to seize property and cattle, while the police confiscated the lands and all agrarian property.
 The farmers did not resist arrest, nor retaliate to the force employed with violence.
 Instead, they used their cash and valuables to donate to the Gujarat Sabha which was officially organising the protest.

 The revolt was astounding in terms of discipline and unity.
 Even when all their personal property, land and livelihood were seized, a vast majority of Kheda's farmers remained firmly united in the support of Patel.
-Gujaratis sympathetic to the revolt in other parts resisted the government machinery, and helped to shelter the relatives and property of the protesting peasants.
+Gujaratis, sympathetic to the revolt in other parts resisted the government machinery, and helped to shelter the relatives and property of the protesting peasants.
 Those Indians who sought to buy the confiscated lands were excluded from society.
 Although nationalists like Sardul Singh Caveeshar called for sympathetic revolts in other parts, Gandhi and Patel firmly rejected the idea.